yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Formal Methods in Shimmers.md

 //:HINT ITR (<min>,<max>)
 ```

-For example, if you know the input is always bigger than 3, you will know that the loop never runs for more than 2 times.
+For example, if you know the input is always bigger than 3, you will know that the loop never runs more than 2 times.
-This is because for a minimum input of 4, unrolling of 2 times gives 4+4+4=12, which is the first one above 10.
+This is because for a minimum input of 4, unrolling 2 times gives 4+4+4=12, which is the first one above 10.
 Then, you can add the hint of `(0,2)` to this loop.

 ```swift